About the Program:

 - The California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA)

-- Requirements of selected environmental/natural resource programs, including water quality, wetlands regulation, air quality, fish and wildlife regulation and climate change
+- Requirements of selected environmental/natural resource programs, including water quality, wetlands regulation, air quality, and fish and wildlife regulation

 - Effective land use and environmental permitting